Let's Clear the Air About Outdoor Burning

 “Urban growth area” is a term used by cities and counties to define where home and business development is allowed.
 More development is allowed inside an urban growth area.
 For example, four houses per acre might be allowed in the urban growth area, while only one house per five acres might be allowed outside the area.

-How will I know if I’m in an urban growth area?
+Do I live in an urban growth area?

 If I’m not in an urban growth area, can I still burn?